A better LaTeX environment

 pdflatex three or even four times before the final result did contain the all data.

-This is why I decided to search online and found
+This is why I decided to search online for a better solution and found

 Long story short, instead of writing